Ji-Hwan Bae Preview, Player Props: Pirates vs. Royals

 Ji-Hwan Bae At The Plate

-- Bae has had at least one RBI in 18.8% of his games this year (15 of 80), with two or more RBI six times (7.5%).
-He has also accounted for three or more of his team's runs in one contest.
+- Bae has driven home a run in 16 games this season (19.8%), including more than one RBI in 7.4% of his games and producing three or more of his team's runs on one occasion..

-- In 38.8% of his games this season, he has scored at least once.
-And he's had nine games with multiple runs (11.3%).
+- He has scored in 38.3% of his games this year, with two or more runs scored in 11.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.